liamgcollins/liamgcollins.github.io/_pages/about.md

 **About Me**

+I am currently a Research Scientist at [Snap Research](https://research.snap.com/) on the [User Modeling and Personalization (UMaP)](https://research.snap.com/team/user-modeling-and-personalization.html) team led by [Neil Shah](https://nshah.net/).
+My work focuses on learning user representations for downstream recommendation tasks from sequential and multi-modal interaction data.

-I am a fifth-year PhD student at UT Austin co-advised by [Aryan Mokhtari](https://sites.utexas.edu/mokhtari/) and [Sanjay Shakkottai](https://sites.google.com/view/sanjay-shakkottai/home).
-I'm broadly interested in improving the learning abilities of machine learning models, especially in low-data and low-compute scenarios.
-This has led to work in a variety of areas, including federated learning, meta-learning, multi-task learning, contrastive learning, and most recently, in-context learning with and parameter-efficient fine-tuning of large language models.
-Before UT, I completed my undergrad at Princeton where I worked with [Yuxin Chen](https://yuxinchen2020.github.io/).
+Before Snap, I completed my PhD at UT Austin in Summer 2024, where I studied a range of topics including in-context learning, multi-task learning and feature learning theory under the excellent supervision of [Aryan Mokhtari](https://sites.utexas.edu/mokhtari/) and [Sanjay Shakkottai](https://sites.google.com/view/sanjay-shakkottai/home).
+I was also fortunate to hold internships at Google Research and Amazon during my PhD.
+I completed my undergrad at Princeton University where I had the pleasure of working with [Yuxin Chen](https://yuxinchen2020.github.io/).

-My email is liamc at utexas dot edu.
+My email is lcollins2 at snap dot com.

-**I am graduating in May 2024 and am currently on the job market.**
+**We are currently recruiting interns to work on a variety of projects in recommendation, graph learning, and user modeling for 2025.
+Start dates are flexible.
+If interested please apply [online](https://snap.submittable.com/submit) and send me an email.**

 <!---
 My CV can be found [here](https://liamc2196.github.io/files/Liamc_CV_nov22.pdf) (updated 11/2022).
 --->

 ## News

+- **September 2024:** Started working at Snap!

+- **September 2024:** Our in-context learning [paper](https://www.arxiv.org/pdf/2402.11639.pdf) was selected for Spotlight Presentation at NeurIPS 2024.

 - **June 2024:** Our multi-task learning [paper](https://arxiv.org/pdf/2307.06887.pdf) was selected for Oral Presentation at ICML 2024.